 Sometimes, it takes well-aimed humour to pierce a persistent bubble.
 This handy flow chart by Kristen Myers neatly ridicules gendered toys for children along with, once you’ve learned to see it, so many other unnecessarily gendered things.

 This also applies to business software.
-Unfortunately, there are still software products and services that behave as if they need to know their customers’ genders.
+Unfortunately, some software products and services still behave as if they need to know their customers’ genders.

 Don’t ask people to disclose their gender